filfreire/filfreire.github.io/_drafts/free_qaing.md

 But for you that are reading, that may or may not know this difference already, I'll commit the feat of trying to guess something which may or may not hold true for your case:
 - The tester you want does not exist.
 But the tester you need is out there.

-And yes, I can say this with as much confidence as any logical falacy: because I've "been there" so many times, and the ice cream flavor is always the same.
+And yes, I can say this with as much confidence as any logical falacy: because I've "been there" so many times, and the "ice cream flavor is always the same".

 Why?
-Because we're not out of the woods - software projects are getting more complex and big - and super hardcore TODO/time, bugs, risks, shame, limitations
+Because we're not out of the woods - software projects are getting more complex, big, and rushed - and for the most part: super hardcore TODO/time, bugs, risks, shame, limitations

 /TODO

-## "What Women want"
+## "What *"Agile Scrum Delivery Product Owner Managers Inc."* want"

 Here's what most hardcore modern projects nowadays need on a high-level (assuming they may or may not already have craftsman developers that have a strong culture of "testing" their own stuff, coding away plenty of insightful automated checks, and providing a proper adventure for craftsman testers), a Tester that can: